ICELAND IN APRIL 2023

 Even though April has a late sunset (especially towards the end of the month), it has still been the month that I’ve personally seen the most amount of vibrant northern lights in the past years!
 I don’t really know why that is – but that’s really good news for you if you’re here during April!

-BEST WAY TO SEE THE NORTHERTN LIGHTS IN APRIL
+HOW TO SEE THE NORTHERN LIGHTS IN APRIL

 If you’re eager to see the magical lights.
-Then my best recommendation to you is to book a tour (if you’ll be visiting anytime between 1-15th of April.)
+Then my best recommendation to you is to book a tour (if you’ll be visiting anytime between April 1-15)

 This option is great since these tours have a weather professional that monitors the weather forecast and northern lights activity like crazy – and will take you to the exact spots that have the highest possible chance of seeing the lights.